Supertrain: Production troubles

 Supertrain was the most expensive series ever aired in the United States at the time.
 The production was beset by problems, including a model train that crashed.
-NBC paid $10 million for a total of three sets of trains: a full-size train with enormous passenger cars measuring 64 × 26 × 22 ft, and two model train sets at 1:9.6 and 1:48 scales for outside shots.
+NBC paid $10 million for a total of three sets of trains.
+A full-sized portion of the train with enormous passenger cars measuring 64 × 26 × 22 ft was used mostly for terminal scenes.
+A model train at 1:9.6 scale was used for location exteriors using forced perspective, while a smaller 1:48 scale train allowed for shooting on studio miniature sets.
 While the series was heavily advertised during the 1978–79 season, it received poor reviews and low ratings, with 16.24 million viewers watching its premiere.
 The two-hour premiere was out-rated by a two-hour special of ABC's Charlie's Angels, and received a 21.8 rating and 32 share, ranking it 17th for the week.
-Despite attempts to salvage the show by replacing its producer, reworking the cast and the show's genre to a sitcom-like format, and a timeslot change from Wednesdays at 8:00 p.m. to Saturdays at 10:00 p.m., it went off the air after only three months.
+Despite attempts to salvage the show by replacing its producer and reworking the cast and the show's genre to a sitcom-like format, and a timeslot change from Wednesdays at 8:00 pm to Saturdays at 10:00 pm, it went off the air after only three months.
 NBC, which had produced the show itself, with help from Dark Shadows producer Dan Curtis, was unable to recoup its losses from the high production costs.
-This, combined with the U.S. boycott of the 1980 Summer Olympics the following season (whose coverage NBC was to have carried, costing the network millions in ad revenue), nearly bankrupted the network.
+This, combined with the U.S. boycott of the 1980 Summer Olympics the following season (whose coverage NBC was to have carried, costing the network millions in advertising revenue), nearly bankrupted the network.
 For these reasons, Supertrain has been called one of the greatest television flops.
 The show finished 69th out of 114 shows during the 1978–79 season, with an average 15.7 rating and 25 share.
-By the end of the series, the show had lost over half its audience with only 7.08 million viewers watching the last episode.
+By the end of the series, the show had lost over half its audience, with only 7.08 million viewers watching the last episode.

 Before the show aired in the U.S., NBC sold it directly to the BBC, the first foreign broadcaster to pick up the series.
 "For two runs, BBC reportedly coughed up more than $25,000 per hour episode, which if not a record series price in this market is close to it."
 The BBC was planning to air Supertrain in the fall of 1979, after the series premiered in the U.S. in February.
 By selling the show to international markets, NBC hoped to offset its own development costs.
 After the failure of the series in the United States, the BBC never aired the show.